 Are you planning to apply to universities in Canada, as well as the US?
 There are many world-renowned universities in Canada.
-In fact, the country boasts 4 of the top 100 universities in the world – the University of Toronto, the University of British Columbia, McGill University, and the University of Montreal.
+In fact, the country boasts 3 of the top 100 universities in the world—the University of Toronto, the University of British Columbia, and McGill University.

 You already know you need to take the TOEFL to be admitted to top US universities, but do Canada’s top universities require TOEFL scores too?
 Find out in this post.

 - Overview of Canada’s Top University TOEFL Requirements

 - University of British Columbia

 - McMaster University

 Overview of TOEFL Requirements at Canada’s Top Universities